 - Estimated cost for each semester can be found under the Curriculum tab.
 Please note that costs are approximate and are based on the current academic year.

 - Please discuss additional fee questions with the program advisor or instructor.

 At the completion of the program, students are expected to be able to:

-- Model appropriate professional behavior, ethics, and appearance.
+- Model professional behaviors and ethics

 Job security is available nationwide: there is a critical shortage of qualified medical coders.
 This program prepares students for employment as entry-level coding specialists in health care facilities such as: hospitals, clinics, nursing homes, surgery centers, insurance companies, consulting companies, government agencies, computer software companies and other health care settings.
 Possible employment for program graduates may include: